FrancescoGonzalez/final-project-m320/readme.md

 The repository is made with interfaces, witch are implemented in the repository folder with Jbdc.

 I created the interface `Bookable`, witch permits a better usability of the code, maybe in a future for creating a new type of bookable, like apartments or houses.

+For more usability with a Front-End, on every controller I added a `@CrossOrigin` annotation, to permit the access from a different origin.

 ## Endpoints